ernesto-elsaesser/OfflineWebView/README.md

 **WebArchiver**

 The reusable framework that does the actual work.
 The main method `WebArchiver.achive(...)` takes an URL and optionally a list of cookies.
 The archiver will download the main HTML document and all linked HTML, CSS, JavaScript* and image resources.
-All resources are being stored in a single .webarchive file, which is just a binary PLIST using specific key names.
-There doesn't seem to be an official documentation of all supported keys, but it is possible to reconstruct the basic format from .webarchive files created by Safari.
-The archiver does parallelize resource requests, but works on a single serial queue.
+All resources are then archived into a single .webarchive file (which is just a binary PLIST file).
+There doesn't seem to be an official documentation of the webarchive format, but it is possible to reconstruct the relevant key names from archive files created by Safari.
+The archiver does parallelize HTTP requests, but works on a single serial queue to process the responses.

 **JavaScript can be excluded if not wanted/needed*